Chugiak-Eagle River Campus Is Open!

 Evening and weekend classes will continue at CERC.

-If you have questions or need assistance during weeknight evening classes, you may contact a staff member via phone at 786-7601 between the hours of 5pm to 10pm, Monday through Friday.
-For Saturday classes, you may call this same number between the hours of 9am to 1pm.
+If you have questions or need assistance during weeknight evening classes, you may contact a staff member via phone at 786-7601 between the hours of 5pm to 9:15pm, Monday through Thursday.
+The campus is closed on Fridays.
+For Saturday classes, you may call this same number between the hours of 9:30am to 12:15pm.